rainlanguage/arb-bot/README.md

 # The amount of retries for the same order in sorouter mode, max is 3, default is 1
 RETRIES=1

+# Option to specify time (in minutes) between pools updates, default is 15 minutes
+POOL_UPDATE_INTERVAL=
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.